Minimally Invasive

 Lymphangiomas : Benign malformations of the lymphatic vessels, typically present at birth.

-Lymphatic Malformations: Abnormal clusters oflymph vessels that can cause swelling and fluid accumulation.
+Lymphatic Malformations: Abnormal clusters of lymph vessels that can cause swelling and fluid accumulation.

 Chylothorax : Accumulation of lymphatic fluid in the chest cavity, often following trauma or surgery.